acenet-arc/cloud_from_a_to_z/_episodes/04-day1-create-a-persistent-virtual-machine.md

 teaching: 30
 exercises: 0
 questions:
-- "What is a cloud?"
-- "What is not a cloud?"
-- "What does \"virtual\" mean when applied to a computer?"
+- "What makes a virtual machine persistent?"
-- "Why use Compute Canada's cloud?"
-- "What is OpenStack?"
 objectives:
 - "Understand difference between ephemeral and persistent storage"
 - "To be able to create a persistent virtual machine"